devozerov/hazelcast/docs/design/sql/03-network-protocol.md

 While the idea of hiding intermittent failures from users is compelling from the usability point of view, it comes at a massive engineering cost, as mentioned by Google Spanner engineers.
-The Hazelcast Mustang engine is designed with the **fail-fast** behavior in mind: whenever a failure occurs, the query is terminated, and a proper transient error is delivered to the user.
+The Hazelcast Mustang engine is designed with the **fail-fast** behavior in mind: whenever a failure occurs, the query is terminated and a proper transient error is delivered to the user.
-The user should restart the query manually then.
+The user should then restart the query manually.
 The query will fail in the following scenarios:
 1. Member executing the query (participant) has left the cluster
 1. Temporal network problem between two members which resulted in a broken TCP connection